Digby Island staff about 1915. Jack Bowerman on far right.

 Hooper, Herman (Hoops) A. Hoops was an operator at Estevan Point in 1927 & 1928---(BCD*).
 Noted as an operator in the 1937-38 period at Bull Harbor.
 He was a bookkeeper (probably operated and squared the ship/coast station charges etc) at Digby when Monty was posted there in 1953.
 By 1960 he was OIC at Digby.
 There was a Smokey Hooper at Alert Bay during Stave Mellor's tenure as OIC 1949-1955.
 Might be the same person.

 Howard, Walter (Daddy) Howard was an early wireless pioneer on the BC coast. (b.
 1880 d.
-1966) He started with his telegraphic career in Britain in the early 1890’s.
-He joined the Royal Engineers and came out to work on improving the defenses of Esquimalt Harbor around 1900.
+1966) He started his telegraphic career in Britain in the early 1890's.
+He joined the Royal Engineers and worked on improving the defenses of Esquimalt Harbor (the naval base) around 1900.
 He then returned to Britain and was discharged.
 He came back to Victoria in 1906 where he helped construct the Gonzales station.
-He was stricken with gold fever and spent a couple of years in the Yukon but returned to Victoria where he joined the Wireless Service in 1909.
+He was stricken with gold fever and spent a couple of years in the Yukon but returned to Victoria where he joined the Wireless Service in 1909 and spent a couple of years at Gonzales.
+In charge of Deadtree in 1912.
+His rank on January 1918 was RNCVR (Special) W/T operator.

 A Victoria newspaper reports he was doing the wireless installation at Estevan in January of 1909.
 He married Mariam in 1909.
 In 1911 census Walter was the lone operator at the Dead Tree Wireless working a 50 hour week for $600 per annum.
 (Walter's grandson says in an email: "The calendar on the left wall is from Robert Lewis dated February 1911.
 The time on the clock is approximately 8:05.
 The ship photo behind Walter is of the White Star Line HMS Laurentian after an Atlantic crossing approaching Montreal.)--I've got to find the photo and put in a link!
 Once the Victoria station was completed, he and Ted Rickensen went to Pachena and Estevan Points to do the installation there.
 Upon completion of the stations Howard left the service but reappeared as an operator within a few months.
-He was at Cape Lazo in 1913 for certain as one of his sons was the first white boy born at Comox's St. Joseph's Hospital.
+He was the OIC at Dead Tree when he received a transfer to Cape Lazo.
+He was at Cape Lazo in 1913 for certain as one of his sons was the first European born at Comox's St. Joseph's Hospital.
 1916 wages at Cape Lazo as O.I.C. were $87.50/mo.
 He replaced McIntyre at Dead Tree Point for a short time and eventually replaced Haughton at Victoria Wireless.
-A Vancouver City directory lists Walter as the OIC of Point Grey in 1918, 1920 & 1921.(In Reid’s account, Howard was the first OIC of Dead Tree when it opened in 1911.)
+A Vancouver City directory lists Walter as the OIC of Point Grey in 1918, 1920 & 1921.(In Reid's account, Howard was the first OIC of Dead Tree when it opened in 1911.)
 In 1910 his salary at the Victoria Station was $75/mo.

 Late in 1920 he was appointed as Radio Inspector of Radio Telegraph Installations for British Columbia.
 "Daddy" became a senior radio inspector in 1927 and had Jack Bowerman under him.
 He was still a RI in the early 1940's.
 The man standing on the left in the Bowerman photo 351 is most likely him.